Harsh24081990/gcp/gsutil(shell)_cmd_from_python.md

-## How to use `gsutil` commands in python script to take backup of source file before processing ?
+## How to use `gsutil` and other shell commands in python script to take backup of source file before processing ?

 ### Shortened Python Script Using a Single String for the Command: